 Billy looks in horror back in front of the building entrance, as Costello’s crew pours out and meet up with him, unaware he was the undercover cop they were just seeking.
 The police observe the scene and, against Sullivan’s orders, engage in a shootout with Costello’s crew.
 Billy and Sullivan’s fateful meeting also takes place in this building and on the rooftop.

 The Seaver house from the 1980s sitcom “Growing Pains” can be found in Burbank, California, but you won’t find it in just any neighborhood.
 The house is actually part of the Warner Bros.
 Studios lot and can be seen as part of their tour.
-It can also be seen the the films “Gremlins” and “The Monster Squad.”
+It can also be seen the the films “Gremlins,” “The Monster Squad” and “Deadly Friend,” as well as the TV series “Terminator: The Sarah Connor Chronicles.”

 LOCATION: 4000 Warner Blvd, Burbank, CA 91505